notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/deploying.md

 - Software packages depend on each other to be built (also called code dependencies), and new ones are created
 - Storing and retrieving these dependencies is called **artifact management**
-- Traditionally you need to setup your own artifact management system
+- Traditionally, you need to setup your own artifact management system, may be on Amazon S3 or using some custom software on EC2 instances, and that may be complicated
-- **CodeArtifact** is a secure, scalable, and cost-effective **artifact management** service for software development
+- **CodeArtifact** is a secure, scalable, and cost-effective **artifact management service** for software development
 - Works with common dependency management tools such as Maven, Gradle, npm, yarn, twine, pip, and NuGet
 - **Developers and CodeBuild can then retrieve dependencies straight from CodeArtifact**
 - That means once you push your code to CodeCommit, CodeBuild will build, then CodeBuild can also retrieve the dependencies directly from CodeArtifact